The 4 Best Dog Food Storage Containers Australia: Tested 2023

 It very much depends on the brand of dog food you choose and what preservatives are used to maintain freshness.
 Not all preservatives are made equal and you may opt for dry dog food that has little preservative content to be healthier for your dog.
 In that case, however, it is likely the food will expire more quickly - particularly if not stored correctly.

-his is a contentious question in the dog community and well worth researching for yourself.
-We do not judge you here for opting to buy dog food with preservatives in them.
+This is a contentious question in the dog community and well worth researching for yourself.
+We do not judge you here for opting to buy dog food with preservatives in it.
 They do serve a purpose and it is often the more budget brands that have higher preservative content.
 It is not necessarily fair to shame those who buy cheaper brands if that is all they can afford.
 We believe you should buy the best dog food that your budget will allow.

 That being said, there have been some concerns in the Australian dog community about the dangers that some preservatives carry.
 Australia’s pet food industry is largely unregulated and this can cause all sorts of problems.